sapirmi/SQL-API_project/README.md

 ## About the DataSet
 The dataset was taken from kaggle (link to the dataset - https://www.kaggle.com/andrewmvd/udemy-courses).
-Every row represent sa single course and its' details - ID, name, URL address, paid or free, price, number of subscribers, number of reviews, number of lectures, level, content dutation, published timestamp, and subject.\
+Every row represent sa single course and its' details - ID, name, URL address, paid or free, price, number of subscribers, number of reviews, number of lectures, level, content dutation, published timestamp, and subject.

 ## About the project
 My goal in this project was to practice SQL queries.\
 After writing 6 queries, I have decided to use another table to make the queries harder and uniqe.\
 For the second table ("rating"), I used REST API to pull more data about the courses from the first table  from udemy, specifically rating score.\
 Later, I wrote queries for the rating table and queries that combine both of the tables.

+##  Tools
+1. Python - Pandas, Json.
+2. SQL - Sqlite3 Python's library.
+3. REST API - API requests Python's library.

 ## Questions
 Q1 - What are the top 5 courses in each subject?\